-Professional / Scientific / Technical Services on Prince Edward Island – Hiring practices
+Professional / Scientific / Technical Services on Prince Edward Island – Company hiring practices

 - Atlantic Advanced Power Technologies, Poole's Corner

 - Community Legal Information Association of PEI, Charlottetown

 - Connolly Group, Charlottetown

 - East Coast Accounting Services, Charlottetown

 - Mella & Shea Chartered Professional Accountants, Charlottetown & Montague

 - Next Level Group, Charlottetown